-14-2.
-Prior Approval of RBI in cases of Overseas investment by CICs i.
-These Directions will be applicable to all CICs (whether registered with RBI or exempted from registration) that intend to invest overseas.
+17.2 Prior Approval of RBI in cases of Overseas investment by CICs

-ii.
-Investment in financial sector overseas:
+- These Directions are applicable to all CICs (whether registered with RBI or i. exempted from registration) that intend to invest overseas. - ii.
+Investment in financial sector overseas